Some days, all we need is Grandma Essie’s perspective on ‘living a life from scratch’.

 She takes seriously the old adage of ‘idle hands are the devil’s workshop’.
 Well, actually, she will tell you as fast as a ‘pigmy shrew’s heartbeat’ (her words, not mine), “Doin’ nothin’ all day is a waste of time.
 You need a break every now and again, but that’s what shelling peas on the porch is for.”

 So while I talked with her to get her perspective on living a life from scratch, we shelled a small mountain of purple hulls fresh picked that morning.

 Who is Grandma Essie?

 Grandma Essie is 80 something.
-Her long silver hair is braided and coiled into a bun to keep it from getting in her way.
+Her silver hair is worn short to keep it from getting in her way.
 While outside, it is covered in a worn, floppy garden hat with a threadbare rawhide chin strap.